 Kathmandu, Nepal (Approx $20/day)

 Kathmandu is the gateway to the Himalayas and a haven for budget-conscious explorers.
 Temples, trekking gear, and local meals are shockingly cheap.
 Guesthouses are cozy and start around $6.
+For added convenience, you can book affordable tours in Kathmandu—from guided temple visits to day hikes and cultural walks.
 The Nepalese rupee stretches nicely, even for longer stays.
 Among Asia’s inexpensive places to travel, Kathmandu is a timeless favorite.

 Tip: Eat dal bhat—unlimited refills make it the best value meal in town.